How Your Hormones Dictate Where You Put On Weight

 Helpful information

-If you know that your diet could do the little bit of help in order to get weight gain back under control, then try something different.
+If you know that your diet could do with a little bit of help in order to get weight gain back under control, then try something different.

 Nutritionist Patrick Halford has devised several effective weight loss programmes and the diet below helps not just with weight loss but can increase your energy too.